halal-beef/readmetest/README.md

 Commands for Termux available [here](https://github.com/Icesito68/Port-Windows-11-Poco-X3-pro/tree/main/commands/termux)

-This file is required to continue with the installation, you can download [here](https://www.mediafire.com/file/bvibrl34nawl2wg/msc.sh/file) (The file belongs to gus33000)
+This file is required to continue with the installation, you can download [here](https://www.mediafire.com/file/bvibrl34nawl2wg/msc.sh/file) ```This file belongs to gus33000```

 You need a [program](https://github.com/WOA-Project/DriverUpdater/releases/) to install the [drivers](https://github.com/halal-beef/Vayu-Drivers)